jefdaj/ortholang-jupyter-kernel/README.md

 ================

 A [Jupyter Lab][jupyterlab] kernel for [OrthoLang][ortholang].
-Still a work in progress, but ready for a few intrepid biologists to test!
+Still a work in progress, but ready for testing by a few intrepid biologists!

 Initial setup